 The automatic stay puts creditor action on hold while the bankruptcy case is administered; and while your assets and exemptions are being evaluated.

 Although there are exceptions, most individuals that file personal bankruptcy have adequate exemptions to keep all of their property.
+That’s a third way that bankruptcies work – to protect property from creditors.

 YOUR DEBT WILL BE DISCHARGED TO THE EXTENT ALLOWED BY LAW

 The discharge of debt is a legal concept.
-The feeling that comes with a discharge of debt can be much more.
+The feeling that comes with a discharge of debt can be so much more.

 LIFE CAN BE SO MUCH BETTER